cdk-patterns/serverless/the-eventbridge-circuit-breaker/README.md

 # The EventBridge Circuit Breaker

-This is an example CDK stack to deploy an interpretation of The Circuit Breaker stack described by Jeremy Daly here - https://www.jeremydaly.com/serverless-microservice-patterns-for-aws/#circuitbreaker
+This is an example CDK stack to deploy an interpretation of The Circuit Breaker stack described by Jeremy Daly here - https://www.jeremydaly.com/serverless-microservice-patterns-for-aws/#circuitbreaker and by [Martin Fowler](https://twitter.com/martinfowler) all the way back in 2014 [here](https://martinfowler.com/bliki/CircuitBreaker.html)

 In this example, we have a lambda behind an API gateway that is supposed to integrate with an external webservice (www.google.com).
 The problem is that Google is down and it takes 10 seconds for your lambda to return that error.
 You pay for every ms of execution with Lambda so this is bad if lots of consumers hit your service.